Fake news? Conflicting reports of shooting in Almaty as Russian and Kazakh governments appear to manipulate reporting for own agendas

 “The official Kazakh media is already reporting things are calming down and things will go back to normal in the next few days.
 The Russian media are reporting that all hell is breaking loose,” bne IntelliNews’ correspondent said.

-“The Kazakh media are reporting that the CSTO forces will come to protect infrastructure and will mainly made up of [CSTO member states] Kyrgyz, Armenia and Tajik forces.
-However, the Russian media are saying the CSTO forces are coming in and are needed to bring peace,” our correspondent continues.
+“The Kazakh media are reporting that the CSTO forces will come to protect infrastructure and will mainly be made up of [CSTO member states] Kyrgyz, Armenian and Tajik forces.
+However, the Russian media are saying the CSTO forces are coming in and are needed to bring peace,” our correspondent continued.

-“From the ground it looks like [the] internet shutdown has been done so people don't know what is going on and stay at home, but when you talk to people who actually live there nothing seems to be happening,” bne IntelliNews correspondent reports.
+“From the ground it looks like [the] internet shutdown has been done so people don't know what is going on and stay at home, but when you talk to people who actually live there [amid the locations of the unrest] nothing seems to be happening,” bne IntelliNews' correspondent reports.
 “There is a lot of what looks like misinformation.
-After January 4 the next wave of protests where muted.
-The government stepped back and allowed the ransacking to go on but only now they say they are back in control,” says bne IntelliNews’ correspondent.
+After January 4 the next wave of protests were muted.
+The government stepped back and allowed the ransacking to go on but only now they say they are back in control,” he added.

 While RT is reporting on widespread vandalism and looting of banks and stores, our correspondent says the only obvious victim is the large Magnit shopping mall in the centre, which has been attacked, but there is no widespread looting.

-Another factor at play is, as bne IntelliNews has reported, Tokayev appears to have opportunistically taken advantage to the crisis to remove the last hold on power of the former Kazakh president Nursultan Nazarbayev.
-Tokayev took over Nazarbayev’s job as head of the National Security Council and has replaced key figures in the administration, including the head of the security services, with people loyal to himself.
+Another factor at play is that, as bne IntelliNews has reported, Tokayev appears to have opportunistically taken advantage to the crisis to remove the last hold on power of the former Kazakh president Nursultan Nazarbayev.
+Tokayev took over Nazarbayev’s job as head of the National Security Council, the successor to the Soviet-era KGB, and has replaced key figures in the administration, including the head of the security services, with people loyal to himself.

-“Nazarbayev’s name has disappeared from reporting in the last two days; [he] fled the country on January 5 and is now believed to be in Switzerland,” bne IntelliNews correspondent says.
+“Nazarbayev’s name has disappeared from reporting in the last two days; [he] fled the country on January 5 and is now believed to be in Switzerland,” bne IntelliNews' correspondent says.
 “Officially Tokayev now holds all the levers of power.”

 Blood on the street

-Despite all these complications, the protests in Almaty and elsewhere has clearly got out-of-control and there really have been casualties and deaths.
-Below is bne IntelliNews reports on what has been broadcast and shared, but we emphasise that none of the posts or videos released can be verified.
+Despite all these complications, the protests in Almaty and elsewhere have clearly got out-of-control and there most certainly have been casualties and deaths.
+Below bne IntelliNews reports on what has been broadcast and shared, but we emphasise that none of the posts or videos released can be verified.
 Moreover, we strongly suspect that some or possibly even all of the posts could be fake, as clearly both the Russian and Kazakh authorities have been trying to manipulate the information reaching the public to bring the protests to an end sooner in the case of the Kazakhs by terrorising the population, and to justify sending Russian troops to another country in the case of the Russians.

-While information is sketchy, it is clear there were major clashes between protesters and Kazakh police and in many incidents the protesters outnumbered the police who were not in control of the situation.
+While information is sketchy, it is clear that there were major clashes between protesters and Kazakh police and in many incidents the protesters outnumbered the police who were not in control of the situation.
 Many of these reports were posted on social media before the internet was turned off during the afternoon of January 5.

 Some 109 people have been hospitalised, according to official news reports, of which almost all were police officers, strongly suggesting that the demonstrators have had the upper hand on the second day of protests.

 On January 5 those reports were followed by new reports of deaths amongst the security services.
-The Kazakh Internal Affairs Ministry says ten police and national guard troops were killed in clashes with protesters and another 317 injured during unrest in several regions of Kazakhstan, Russian news service RIA reported.
-These early reports of the ten dead policemen made no mention of any beheadings.
+The Kazakh Internal Affairs Ministry says 10 police and national guard troops were killed in clashes with protesters and another 317 injured during unrest in several regions of Kazakhstan, Russian news service RIA reported.
+These early reports of the 10 dead policemen made no mention of any beheadings.

 The social media that was still possible to release on January 5 showed copious video of protesters fighting with police and openly smashing and burning police cars and vans.